 1/2 tsp. kosher salt

-2. In a small bowl, whisk peanut butter, tamari (or soy), sriracha, honey, and vinegar until combined.
+1. In a large bowl, whisk peanut butter, tamari (or soy), sriracha, honey, vinegar, garlic and salt until combined.
 Set aside.

 2. Add edamame, slaw, onion, cooked chicken, peanuts and cilantro and stir to coat.
 Serve.